No New Community Cases; 1 New Case Of COVID-19 In Managed Isolation

 There are no new cases of COVID-19 to report in the community in New Zealand today.

-There is one new case to report in a recent returnee in our managed isolation facilities, since the Ministry’s last update yesterday.
+There is one new case to report in recent returnees in managed isolation facilities since the Ministry’s last update yesterday.

 The seven-day rolling average of new cases detected at the border is two.

-Five previously reported cases have now recovered.
-The total number of active cases in New Zealand today is 18.
+Two previously reported cases have now recovered.
+The total number of active cases in New Zealand today is 24.

-A previously reported historical case has now been reclassified as “not a case” and has now been removed from our tally.
+A previously reported case has now been reclassified as “historical” and has been added to the historical case tally.

 |Arrival date